AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 The system was run in reverse, with red dye run through the PACl system to determine the extent of mixing.
 PACl solution was added to the fluoride system to determine the extent of coagulation and whether the solution would successfully flocculate.
 The system was run with a upflow velocity of 0.76 mL/s.

 The red dye appeared to coagulate at the surface of the constant head tank.
 The water entering the flocculator was less red than the water in the constant head tank, implying that precipitation occurred in the constant head tank, disallowing flocculation to occur.

+### Conditions for Flocculation
+In the first redesign of the system in which the microbore tubing dripped directly into the fluoride constant head tank, it was observed that no flocs or precipitates were observed when the system was run at the previously successful effluent flow rate of 0.76 mL/s.
+It was observed that the water exiting the effluent line had a large red dye concentration, suggesting an inability of PACl to bind with red dye at this high velocity.

+When the system was run at 0.10 mL/s, a significantly lower velocity, small precipitates were observed.
+However, when the system was run at 0.13 mL/s, very large precipitates were observed in the flocculator.

+[video of flocculation]
+**Figure 8:** At an effluent flow rate of 0.13 mL/s, flocculation was able to occur in the first redesign of the gravity powered system.

+The implications of this result are the following:
+The system must be run at a sufficiently low velocity that binding is able to occur but at a sufficiently high velocity that the number of collisions are maximized.
+The system was sensitive to minute changes in the effluent velocity, indicating that there was a narrow optimal range with which the system was able to properly function.

+The ideal concentrations of PACl was thought to be modelled by the Python program in [location].
+In the second redesign of the experiment, the Python program was used to determine the ideal flow rate of PACl using an ideal concentration of PACl through the system, which was then mapped to the correct height using Figure 7.
+It was previously found that the ideal PACl concentration ranged from 10 mg/L to 50 mg/L; thus, the experiment was selected run at a system concentration of 40 mg/L of PACl.
+The calculated flow rate of PACl that yielded this concentration was 0.34 mL/s, which corresponded to a height of 10cm.
+Under these conditions, it was found that a effluent flow rate of 0.48 mL/s yielded the largest flocs.

+[insert picture/gif]
+**Figure 9:** At an effluent flow rate of 0.48 mL/s and PACl flow rate of 0.34 mL/s, large flocs were observed in the flocculator of the system.

+However, more tests must be done to conclude whether the ideal experimental concentrations of PACl correspond with the determined concentrations of PACl modelled by the Python program, and how the concentration of PACl through the system and the effluent velocity work together to cause flocculation.

+### Jar Testing
+With the independently mixed solution, it was observed that the solution was first homogenous, but after some time, small particles similar to flocs were observed to form.
+When these flocs were allowed to settle, the majority of these flocs settled to the bottom, with only a small amount of flocs remaining on the surface of the water.

+On the other hand, with the solution collected from the flocculator, it was observed that the majority of the flocs rose to the top of the solution rather than sinking.

+When both solutions were stirred once more with a magnetic stir bar, both solutions behaved in the same way.
+The majority of particles then settled, with a few floating to the top.

+[insert picture]
+**Figure 10:**

+This seems to suggest that the flocculation process causes the water to act in a different manner than in normal mixing.
+It is hypothesized that a difference in pH may prevent mixing and the proper settling of flocs.

 <!--## Future Work
 <!---Describe your plan of action for the next several weeks of research.
 Detail the next steps for this team.
 How can AguaClara use what you discovered for future projects?
 Your suggestions for challenges for future teams are most welcome.
 Should research in this area continue?-->